JayaswalPrateek/MyCSnotesForME/Cpp.md

 	```
 - if you are inheriting a class then you cannot rely on the constructor of that class
 	- so you need to make sure that the constructor of the child function can also initialize variables of parent class
-- constructors in inheritance
+- <mark style="background: #D2B3FFA6;">constructor precedence in inheritance</mark>
-	- if a child class is inheriting from the parent class in public mode such that a default constructor in parent class exists then when the object of the derived class is created then the default constructor of parent class is called first followed by a constructor of child class
+	- <mark style="background: #D2B3FFA6;">if a child class is inheriting from the parent class in public mode such that a default constructor in parent class exists then when the object of the child class is created then the default constructor of parent class is called first followed by a constructor of child class</mark>
-		- how to call the parameterized constructor of the parent class ?
+		- <mark style="background: #BBFABBA6;">how to call the parameterized constructor of the parent class?</mark>
 			```cpp
 			#include <iostream>
 			using namespace std;